Risshiganesh/odin-recipes/README.md

 Current Project:
 Recipe Website

-What I expect will have learned/implemented:
+What I expect to have learned/implemented:
 1. create a homepage
 2. create a header
 3. add subheaders